You are here: Home Tune Your Guitar

 When you put new strings on your guitar, they will stretch.
 As they stretch, the pitch goes flat.

 To eliminate this problem, simply get this stretching-out period over as quickly as possible.
 This is easily done.
 As soon as you change your strings and get them somewhat into tune, grab each one with your thumb and index finger and pull it away from the guitar a couple or so inches.
-S-T-R-E-T-C-H it (but don't put a lot of force on it).
+S-T-R-E-T-C-H it a few times (but don't put a lot of force on it).
 Then re-tune your guitar.
 Then stretch them again.
 Do this three or four times.
 Voila!
 Stable strings!

 Watch out for the Whammy Bar!